Emmandez/meals_app_flutter/README.md

 - Tabs and how to controll them
 - Drawers

 ### This app does not have a good state management.
-This topic will be cover in the following section.
+This topic will be covered in the following section.